kumahq/kuma-gui/packages/kuma-gui/src/app/x/components/x-empty-state/README.md

 But it also has title and default slots to allow you to alter the text.
 Please use semantic elements when changing the default state.
-You should use `p` tags or `<div v-html="t('markdown')" />` for default/body content and the correct level of `h*` tag for the title depending on your page and the position/level of the empty state.
+You should use `p` tags or `<XI18n path="i18n.path.to.markdown" />` for default/body content and the correct level of `h*` tag for the title depending on your page and the position/level of the empty state.

 <Story>
   <XEmptyState>